dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 - [ ] Añadir citas

 As shown by the literature, tumor-informed approaches can detect MRD with higher sensitivity and specificity by looking for specific known mutations rather than relying on a panel of genes that may or may not be of enough relevance for the patient's tumor.
 Tumor-informed assays are, however, inherently limited by their reliance on tumor tissue.
 The most obvious examples in which this approximation is unfeasible are the cases where the tumor tissue is not accessible or the available sample is inadequate for genomic characterization, such as after extensive neoadjuvant treatment.
-Whenever the tumor tissue is available, the tissue biopsy and subsequent sequencing are time-consuming and costly, and the results are inherently dependent on the specific section of tissue that has been biopsied, which might not accurately reflect the entire tumor landscape and hinder, at least partially, the detection of MRD.
-Furthermore, new clones carrying additional variants can emerge in response to selective pressures, which may be potentially exacerbated by the administration of adjuvant therapy.
-Both paths would entail an increase of false negatives in tumor-agnostic assays.
+Whenever the tumor tissue is available, the tissue biopsy and subsequent sequencing for the creation of a custom assay are time-consuming and costly, and the results are inherently dependent on the specific section of tissue that has been biopsied, which might not accurately reflect the entire tumor landscape and hinder, at least partially, the detection of MRD.
+Furthermore, new clones carrying additional variants can emerge in response to selective pressures, which may be potentially exacerbated by the administration of adjuvant therapy, entailing an increase of false negatives.

 An interesting —although hardly explored— approach to circumvent these limitations would be to couple tumor-informed assays with a tumor-agnostic panel to account for uncharacterized or appearing mutations.

-, although hardly explored,

-- Dependence on tumor tissue.
-Tumor-informed assays are inherently limited by their reliance on tumor tissue.
-	- Problem if there is no tissue available or accessible or it is not informative.
-For example, in patients that have undergone neoadjuvant therapy, the resected specimens may have insufficient tissue or tumor content for genomic profiling [@chanTumorinformedTumoragnosticCirculating2023].
-	- The requirement of tumor tissue comes at a evident cost, both in terms of time and economic resources.
-	- The dependence on the initial characterization of the tumor tissue also raises the critical issue of missing on uncharacterized or appearing mutations.
-The mutations that are to be tracked are inherently dependent on the specific section of tissue that has been biopsied, which might not accurately reflect the entire tumor landscape.
-Furthermore, new clones carrying additional variants can emerge in response to selective pressures, which may be potentially exacerbated by the administration of adjuvant therapy.
-Both paths would entail an increase of false negatives in tumor-agnostic assays.
+One study assessed the bene

+In comparison to a conventional tumor-informed method

+> Comentar los CHIP?

 [CHIP]

-These particularities could potentially be circumvented by coupling tumor-informed assays with a tumor-agnostic panel to account for uncharac

-.
-Although this combination has not been

 [@chanTumorinformedTumoragnosticCirculating2023]